miwipe/ngsLCA/README.md

 1. Download raw sequencing data, example fastq-files can be found in the fastq folder (It is assumed that all fastq-files have been demultiplexed, trimmed and quality controlled).

 2. Download a database of your own choice.
-The toolit is built upon the NCBI taxonomy therefore requires the reference database(s) complying to the NCBI format, i.e. fasta header should contain accession ID as the first string that appears in the NCBI access2taxID file, and the corresponded taxID is present in NCBI taxonomy dmp files.
-This could be the NCBI-nt and NCBI-RefSeq, for example NCBI-Refseq plastid database:
+The toolkit is built upon the NCBI taxonomy therefore requires the reference database(s) complying to the NCBI format, i.e., fasta header should contain accession ID as the first string that appears in the NCBI access2taxID file, and the corresponded taxaID is present in NCBI taxonomy dmp files.
+This can be the NCBI-nt, NCBI-RefSeq, or a subset like the NCBI-RefSeq plastid database:

 ```
 mkdir refseq_plastids;